KellyDRasmussen/SyrianDeepDive/README.md

 ## 👋 Credits

 Dashboard by Kelly Rasmussen | April 2025
-Not affiliated with any institution — built for clarity and informed debate.
+Not affiliated with any institution.
+Built for clarity and informed debate.